jacilynh/ECEA5340/.idea/week2.md

 Interactive Transcript - Enable basic transcript mode by pressing the escape key You may navigate through the transcript using tab.
 To save a note for a section of text press ⌘ + S. To expand your selection you may use ⌘ + arrow key.
 You may contract your selection using shift + ⌘ + arrow key.
 For screen readers that are incompatible with using arrow keys for shortcuts, you can replace them with the H J K L keys.
 Some screen readers may require using ⌘ in conjunction with the alt key

-Play video starting at :: and follow transcript0:00 For those of you unfamiliar with serial communication, I'll start with the basics.
+For those of you unfamiliar with serial communication, I'll start with the basics.
 The rest of you may skip ahead.
 This lecture will cover some important aspects of serial communication, and specifically using the PSoC UART, but will not get into every detail.
 Emphasis will be placed on what you need to know and certain points that are either not well covered or well emphasized by other information sources.
 And there are, of course, a lot of other information sources out there.
 For full details, read the UART data sheet available within the PSoC creator software.

-Play video starting at ::45 and follow transcript0:45 There are many ways to connect a microcontroller to another device, such as a sensor or a display.
+There are many ways to connect a microcontroller to another device, such as a sensor or a display.
 The simplest method is a direct parallel connection, where we connect each bit of some memory location in the microcontroller, usually called an I/O port, to a matching location on the other device.
 This results in a fast, reliable connection.
 But in a 32-bit device, it requires 32 I/O pins and wires.
 And anyone who has looked closely at a modern circuit board realizes that both are precious commodity.
 This is where serial communication comes in.
 Instead of moving 32 bits at once, we instead move one bit at a time using a shift register.
 This is, of course, much slower than a parallel interface, but it turns out that many forms of data transfer do not require super high speeds.
 A lot of data sources will talk about serial communication being done with a single wire, but you always have to have a ground connection between the two sources unless you're doing wireless transmission.
 So the minimum is really two wires.

-Play video starting at :1:59 and follow transcript1:59 There are many serial communication standards in use today.
+There are many serial communication standards in use today.
 Some of the most common ones are I2C, SPI, ethernet, bluetooth, which is wireless, of course, and RS-232.
 They differ in their exact implementation, but all use a shift register.
 Some of these are much faster than others.
 Some of them allow communication between a single point and many receivers, and others allow two-way communication between many receivers.
 It all depends on which standard we're talking about.

-Play video starting at :2:36 and follow transcript2:36 A UART is a device designed to implement the ancient RS-232 serial data communication standard.
+A UART is a device designed to implement the ancient RS-232 serial data communication standard.
 It dates back to 1960.
 Not too many things in the computer field are still in use that date back to 1960.
 It has proved so useful that it's in common use today.
 Some things never change.

-Play video starting at :3:1 and follow transcript3:01 The primary advantage of RS-232 is it just requires two wires in its simplest form, ground and one signal wire.
+The primary advantage of RS-232 is it just requires two wires in its simplest form, ground and one signal wire.
 This immediately presents an interesting problem.
 If data is shifted out on the signal wire one bit at a time, how does the receiving device know when each data bit is present?
 It will see only a series of high and low voltages.

-Play video starting at :3:27 and follow transcript3:27 You might imagine that we could add another line that would go high when the data is stable and ready to be sampled.
+You might imagine that we could add another line that would go high when the data is stable and ready to be sampled.
 Typically, this is done in other communication standards, and it's called a clock line, and that is what synchronous data communication is.
 There's a clock that tells the receiver when the data is present, but a UART doesn't have that.
 It saves out extra wire, so it really can operate with just two wires.
 But you have to somehow figure out when the data is stable and ready to be sampled when you're receiving it.

-Play video starting at :4:4 and follow transcript4:04 Both the I2C and SPI, and other types of serial data communication standards use a separate line, a clock line, that tells the receiving device when to sample the data.
+Both the I2C and SPI, and other types of serial data communication standards use a separate line, a clock line, that tells the receiving device when to sample the data.
 This is more accurate than the way the UART does it, because over time, the further and further you get from that leading edge that everything is based off of, the greater the chance is that you'll have a mismatch in where you sample the data.
 If you have a clock line, you don't have that problem because the clock line is constantly telling you when the next bit is occurring, usually on the rising edge of the clock.
 The solution lies in timing each bit from the first falling edge of data transmission.
 The signal wire will sit high, and when it goes low, you start to do timing.
 In order to do this, of course, the receiving device will have to know in advance not only the pattern of the data, but also the rate of the data transmission.
 It has to know how long to time until the first bit and the subsequent bits.
 Mismatches in the agreed rate will result in garbled data, and you might have seen this when you're trying to set up a serial communication link with your PC.
 You'll always see a place to define the data rate when setting up a UART.

-Play video starting at :5:28 and follow transcript5:28 Here's what that looks like in a PSoC configuration window.
+Here's what that looks like in a PSoC configuration window.

-Play video starting at :5:33 and follow transcript5:33 In this case, notice that the data rate is set to 57600 bits per second.
+In this case, notice that the data rate is set to 57600 bits per second.
 We'll talk about the other fields in a minute.
 Besides requiring an extra wire, there's another reason not to use a clock line, and that is interference between adjacent wires.
 Clock lines are generally very rapidly changing high frequency signals, and that's the sort of signal that couples very well in between adjacent traces.
 If you look closely, you can often see a little bit of clock noise on signal lines if they're close together, the UART doesn't have that problem.

-Play video starting at :6:13 and follow transcript6:13 Once a UART has been placed on a PSoC schematic and properly configured, data transmission can take place simply by writing a single byte of data to it.
+Once a UART has been placed on a PSoC schematic and properly configured, data transmission can take place simply by writing a single byte of data to it.
 The UART takes care of assembling the data in the right format and moving it out one byte at a time, thereby relieving the CPU from any further action.
 It's a hardware assist.
 Here's what that code looks like.
 It's just a single PutChar command.
 There are other commands in the PSoC data library which will put more than a single byte into the UART.
 For instance, there's a put string command that will allow you to put an entire series of ASCII characters into the UART.
 This doesn't mean that the UART is any faster and ultimately, underneath the hood, the data is going into the UART one byte at a time.

-Play video starting at :7:9 and follow transcript7:09 The UART does more than simply shift data out one bit at a time.
+The UART does more than simply shift data out one bit at a time.
 It also formats the data.
 And by this, I mean the UART is responsible for automatically adding some extra bits to the serial data string.
 These are the parity and stop bits.
 Use of a parity bit is optional.
 It aids in error checking.
 If used, it is appended to the transmitted byte, and now we're up to nine bits total.

-Play video starting at :7:41 and follow transcript7:41 Use of the parity bit must be agreed upon in advance between the receiver and the transmitter.
+Use of the parity bit must be agreed upon in advance between the receiver and the transmitter.
 If the settings do not match, communication will not work.
 The polarity of the parity bit is chosen to make the total number of ones, including the parity bit, equal to either an odd or an even number.
 And yet, that's another setting that you have to agree on.
 There's something called odd parity and even parity.
 So first of all, you have to agree to use parity in the first place.
 And secondly, you have to decide whether it's odd or even.
 And it will be calculated on the sum of all eight data bits plus the parity bit.
 Here we have chosen to use even parity in the PSoC UART configuration dialog.

-Play video starting at :8:28 and follow transcript8:28 Remember, the receiving UART is responsible for recalculating parity on the nine bits received and declaring an error if the calculation is not even or odd, as was agreed to in advance.
+Remember, the receiving UART is responsible for recalculating parity on the nine bits received and declaring an error if the calculation is not even or odd, as was agreed to in advance.
 Of course, if two bits have flipped, the parity check will succeed anyway, and the error will go undetected.
 This is a limitation of this simple error checking scheme.
 More advanced communication formats use more bits to define checksums which can detect, and in some cases, even correct multiple bits in error.

-Play video starting at :9:4 and follow transcript9:04 The UART is also responsible for adding one or more so called stop bits to the serial data streams.
+The UART is also responsible for adding one or more so called stop bits to the serial data streams.
 These are added after the parity bit.
 Unlike parity, the standard requires at least one stop bit.
 There can be two, but no more.

-Play video starting at :9:22 and follow transcript9:22 Once again, if the number of stop bits sent by the transmitter does not match the number expected by the receiver, data errors can result.
+Once again, if the number of stop bits sent by the transmitter does not match the number expected by the receiver, data errors can result.

-Play video starting at :9:36 and follow transcript9:36 Here is an example of a serial communication program called PuTTY, running on a Windows 10 PC.
+Here is an example of a serial communication program called PuTTY, running on a Windows 10 PC.
 Notice the similarities to the UART configuration and PSoC creator.
 Similar, but not the same.
 Other serial communication programs will have similar setup dialogues.
 In some cases, the receiver will not be a PC, but the settings will still have to be defined somehow.
 If you haven't defined those settings, things aren't going to work.

-Play video starting at :10:8 and follow transcript10:08 Serial communication is complicated by the speed mismatch between how fast the CPU can write a single byte to the UART using a PutChar command, for instance, versus how long it takes the UART to actually move that data out to a receiver.
+Serial communication is complicated by the speed mismatch between how fast the CPU can write a single byte to the UART using a PutChar command, for instance, versus how long it takes the UART to actually move that data out to a receiver.
 In general, the CPU is much, much faster than the UART, so care must be taken to make sure the UART is ready for new data before writing to it.
 If you make this mistake, you will clobber the old data.
 This is known as an overrun error.

-Play video starting at :10:42 and follow transcript10:42 Calculating the exact time per instruction in any microprocessor can be surprisingly complex, but it is easy to measure.
+Calculating the exact time per instruction in any microprocessor can be surprisingly complex, but it is easy to measure.
 Here, I created a simple program to do so, using the oscilloscope, but connected to a test point.
 With a CY8CKIT-059, that's the little board that plugs directly into a USB port.
 Configured with a bus clock speed of 24 MHz, which is usually what it is.
 The scope shows a positive going pulse of around 1.9 microseconds.
 This is how long the CPU takes to put a single byte in the UART.
 If the UART is configured for 9600 bod, a common setting, it will need 1042 microseconds to shift out a 10-bit frame consisting of a start bit, the eight data bits and one stop bit.
 That's over 500 times slower the rate that the CPU could stuff data into it.
 So precautions must be taken not to do that.
 Even at the fastest data rate available in the PSoC UART configuration, the time needed by the UART to flush a single byte is 11 microseconds, and that's still much slower than the CPU can put data into the UART.
 PSoC creator includes a function that allows the CPU to check if the UART is ready.
 For instance, the Read Transmit Status command checks to see if the last byte written to the UART has been sent already.
 However, in many cases, we do not want to slow the fast CPU by making it wait for the slow UART.
 This is where the transmit buffer comes in.

-Play video starting at :12:31 and follow transcript12:31 The PSoC UART can be configured to include a transmit buffer.
+The PSoC UART can be configured to include a transmit buffer.
 This is not part of the old RS-232 standard and therefore technically not what a UART does, but it is a very common and useful feature.
 A buffer is simply a piece of memory that the CPU can write to at full speed.
 In the PSoC 5LP chip, the buffer hardware is only four bytes deep, although the configuration menu allows you to create a much deeper buffer using system RAM that emulates it.
 Of course, this requires software to do so and slows things down, but the details are taken care of by the automatically generated code.

-Play video starting at :13:15 and follow transcript13:15 The PSoC UART automatically moves data through the buffer in a first in, first out fashion and transmits it without further CPU intervention.
+The PSoC UART automatically moves data through the buffer in a first in, first out fashion and transmits it without further CPU intervention.
 Again, it's a hardware assist.
 The CPU can go off and do something else while the UART takes care of these details.

-Play video starting at :13:38 and follow transcript13:38 This allows the CPU to write a number of bytes at full CPU speed without waiting for each byte to be transmitted by the much slower UART.
+This allows the CPU to write a number of bytes at full CPU speed without waiting for each byte to be transmitted by the much slower UART.
 Of course, this convenience comes with some caveats.
 The CPU must be careful not to overfill the buffer.
 PSoC creator includes a special function call specifically for this purpose.
 You can read the size of the transmit buffer.

-Play video starting at :14:7 and follow transcript14:07 But this isn't the only bottleneck in the system.
+But this isn't the only bottleneck in the system.
 Besides making sure the CPU doesn't overrun the UART, the transmitting UART must be careful not to overrun the receiving UART.
 This is where you'll hear the term flow control.
 In this case, the problem is not as extreme as the CPU to UART interface, since both UARTs must be configured to run at the same speed.
 Even if this is done, however, the CPU connected to the UART at the receive again might not be reading the data out of the UART as fast as it's coming in.

-Play video starting at :14:44 and follow transcript14:44 The PSoC configuration menu allows for status lines to be added to the UART to signal when the data can be sent.
+The PSoC configuration menu allows for status lines to be added to the UART to signal when the data can be sent.
 This is what happens when you configure the UART for, quote, hardware flow control, unquote.
 You'll see a few pins added to the UART.
 Details are well covered in the UART data sheet, and it works pretty much the way you think it might.
 Quoting directly from the data sheet, quote, the CTS line is an input to the UART that is set by the other UART in the system when it is okay to send data on the bus.
 The RTS line is an output of the UART informing the other UART on the bus that is ready to receive data, unquote.
 So these two lines are responsible for avoiding buffer overflow between the two UARTs.
 That's entirely different than buffer overflow coming from the CPU going to one of the UARTs.
 The UART may be configured for so called full duplex operation.
 Here it's called full UART, but the usual term is full duplex, and that means it can transmit and receive at the same time.
 So there are shift registers which are duplicated such that each UART has both a transmit and receive line.
 Another option is so called half duplex operation.
 In this case, you still have a transmit and receive line, but they cannot be used at the same time.

-Play video starting at :16:17 and follow transcript16:17 So what's going on when you use a UART on the PSoC development board and somehow it connects through a USB connector and ends up on a window running on your laptop?
+So what's going on when you use a UART on the PSoC development board and somehow it connects through a USB connector and ends up on a window running on your laptop?
 Well, there's a lot going on under the hood.
 The development board actually contains a second PSoC microprocessor that generally you don't write any code for.
 It's all hardwired, but that microprocessor takes the UART signal from your microprocessor, the one that you actually program, and translates that data into a USB compatible package.
 And that's how it ends up talking to your PC.

-Play video starting at :17:8 and follow transcript17:08 Once again, remember that your PC will have to have a terminal emulation program.
+Once again, remember that your PC will have to have a terminal emulation program.
 Some of the more popular ones are PuTTY and HyperTerminal.
 Once you run that program, you'll have to make sure that the serial port connections match exactly what the UART is doing on your PSoC board.
 One setting you need to pay particular attention to is the comport setting, because that can change every time you connect a PSoC development kit to your computer.
 The operating system decides at that time what number will be assigned to the comport.
 You have to look at the control panel in Windows to determine what choice it made, and then enter a matching comport number in the serial communication program you are using, such as PuTTY.
 Here, we selected COM1, but it could easily have been something else, and it might change the next time you disconnect and reconnect your development kit.

-Play video starting at :18:15 and follow transcript18:15 So far, this lecture has covered most of what you need to know to use the PSoC UART, but time prevents me from going into every detail.
+So far, this lecture has covered most of what you need to know to use the PSoC UART, but time prevents me from going into every detail.

-Play video starting at :18:24 and follow transcript18:24 Note that the UART data sheet is 56 pages long, so there are a lot of details.
+Note that the UART data sheet is 56 pages long, so there are a lot of details.
 I have tried to emphasize a number of points that I think that are not well covered elsewhere, and I hope this has been useful to you.

 6: Debugging with GPIO and DACs